8fold/commonmark-fluent-markdown/README.md

 <p>An <abbr title="abbreviation">abbr</abbr> from 8fold Abbreviations.</p>
 ```

-If the [extension accepts a configuration](https://commonmark.thephpleague.com/2.0/extensions/disallowed-raw-html/), you can pass it into the method and
-the primary configruation will be modified accordingly.
+If the [extension accepts a configuration](https://commonmark.thephpleague.com/2.0/extensions/disallowed-raw-html/), you can pass it into the method and the primary configuration will be modified accordingly.

 ```php
 use Eightfold\Markdown\Markdown;